ocefra/AIND-Planning/heuristic_analysis.md

 These results show that **DFS consistently fares best on all counts *except on the length of the plan found***.
 Indeed, there is a striking constrast between the results (time taken, and number of expansions and tests performed) of DFS on the one hand, and BFS and UCS on the other.
 The size of the problem seems to have a considerable effect on BFS and UCS: each increase in size (from problem 1 to problem 2, and from problem 2 to problem 3) results in additional time required and an increasing number of nodes expanded for the latter two algorithms.
 In contrast, DFS' performance is roughly the same for problem 2 and problem 3.

 As already pointed out, notwithstanding its speed, DFS consistently finds solutions which is are far from optimal (as defined above), while BFS and UCS are both able to find the optimal (i.e. shortest) solution: DFS' plan is twice as long as that of BFS and UCS for problem 1, over 60 times longer for problem 2, and about 50 times longer for problem 3.
-This result is not surprising, given the way DFS works: **DFS is suboptimal**, since it always explores the entire left subtree before proceeding to the right; as a result, it may find a goal node which is located deeper than another goal found more to the right in the tree.
+This result is not surprising, given the way DFS works: **DFS is suboptimal**, since it always explores the entire left subtree before proceeding to the right; as a result, it may find a goal node which is located deeper than another goal found more to the right in the tree [1, p.
+86].

 Conversely, both **BFS and UCS are optimal** in the sense of the above definition (optimality with the path cost being a nondecreasing function of the depth of the node).
-Indeed, BFS always generates the next shallowest node; therefore it is guaranteed always to find the goal node with the shortest path (provided its depth is finite).
-In turn, UCS is guaranteed to find the goal node with the lowest total cost (provided it does not get stuck on an infinite sequence of zero-cost actions), since it always expands nodes in order of their optimal path cost.
+Indeed, BFS always generates the next shallowest node; therefore it is guaranteed always to find the goal node with the shortest path (provided its depth is finite) [1, p.
+81].
+In turn, UCS is guaranteed to find the goal node with the lowest total cost (provided it does not get stuck on an infinite sequence of zero-cost actions), since it always expands nodes in order of their optimal path cost [1, p.
+85].

 ## Informed (heuristic) search for planning problems